Ames-hub/pyhoster/README.md

 # Compatibility
 This works on every OS as far as I know.<br>
-As long as the OS can run python3.11, it should be able to run this.<br>
+As long as the OS can run python3.11 or 3.12, it should be able to run this.<br>
 There's nothing stopping it from doing so at least<br>

 So far I've tested it on<br>
 ZorinOS (ubuntu based)<br>
 Ubuntu<br>
 Windows 11

+Tested Python Versions:
+- 3.10
+- 3.11
+- 3.12

 # Environment variables
 PYHOST_KEYBIND_LISTEN: Boolean, if true, pyhoster will listen for keybinds.
 (Default: True)